A Detailed Guide To Camping with a new Suzuki Jimny

 What’s it like to drive?

-I love tweaking my set up and with our ultralight setup it’s hardly noticeable that there’s a tent on the Jimny (excluding serious off-roading conditions).
+I love tweaking my set up over the years and with our old ultralight setup it’s hardly noticeable that there’s a tent on the Jimny (excluding serious off-roading conditions).
 This might be because I’m used to it.
 I prefer to run as light as possible, but it’s your call.
 Regardless of what you decide, you ought to adapt your driving style to the conditions and weight you’re carrying.

 With the 40L tank I’m glad there’s petrol stations littering the UK as it feels like you’re always filling up!